peejcodes/Perlin-Mapper/README.md

 # Perlin-Mapper
 Perlin noise based procedural world generator in progress.
-As of now it has the ability to generate and visualize both 2D and 3D perlin noise.
+As of now it has the ability to generate and visualize 3D perlin noise in both voxel form with matplotlib and by scrolling through each z level with pygame.